-2020 and 2021, these two years are going to be big ones for ISRO and India, as a whole.
-Not only did ISRO announced that it is planning on launching its first-ever crewed mission into space in 2021, but the Indian Space Research Organisation has also lined up as many as 36 missions for the 2020-21 timeline.
+2020 and 2021, these two years are going to be big ones for ISRO and India as a whole.
+ISRO announced that it is planning on launching its first-ever crewed mission into space in 2021, and the Indian Space Research Organisation has also lined up as many as 36 missions for the 2020-21 timeline.

 The missions will include ten earth observation satellites in the same timeline.
 Union Minister of State for Atomic Energy and Space, Jitendra Singh said that apart from the ten observation satellites, The space center has also lined up three communication satellites, three space science satellite, two navigation satellites, and one technology demonstration.

 In a written reply to Rajya Sabha, Singh said, “ISRO has planned 36 missions including satellites and launch vehicles for the fiscal year 2020-21.”